davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

     - Update the constructor to assign values to `area` and `perimeter`.

       - Recall that the syntax to assign a value to a variable is: `variableName = expr;`, where `expr` is any algebraic expression.
-For instance, if I were inputing the area of a *square*, the expression would be `width * length;` (assuming `width` and `length` are the instance variable's names.)
+For instance, if I were inputing the area of a *square*, the expression would be `area = width * length;` (assuming `width` and `length` are the instance variable's names.)

-      - You may want to lookup (on Google) how to find the area and perimeter of an isosceles triangle, given its height and width.
+      - You may want to lookup (on Google) how to find the area and perimeter of an *isosceles triangle*, given its height and width.

       - You'll need know this for calculating the perimeter.
 If you need to take the square root of a value `x`, you can use the built-in Java function `Math.sqrt(x)`.
 Also, to take `x` to the `y`th power ($$x^y$$), you can use `Math.pow(x,y)`